layilin/SP23-33852/_annotations/book1_draft2.md

 ---

-[plant] 3.1 Cane. *Saccharum officinarum*, a large tufted perennial grass probably native to Southeast Asia and first carried to the Americas by Columbus.
+[plant] 3.1 Cane. *Saccharum officinarum*, a large tufted perennial grass probably native to Southeast Asia and first brought to the Americas by Columbus.

 3.2 Beneath what signs to plant.
 Planting by the signs, also known as agricultural astrology, is a food production method that advises planting, cultivating, and harvesting crops based on moon phases and the astrological calendar.